|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 THIS WEB PAGE SUMMARIZES BASIC ENERGY CONCEPTS.

-Energy is the name that we give to the most basic constituant of the universe.
+Energy is the name that we give to one of the most basic constituants of the universe.
 Everything that we can conceive of is composed of energy.
 Energy arises from the existence and motion of quantized charge.
 Energy takes several forms: electric field energy, magnetic field energy, gravitational field energy, gravitational potential energy, kinetic energy and radiation.